Deploying an OpenCTI OSINT Stack for Cybersecurity Research

 Why OpenCTI for Cybersecurity Practitioners?

-For Security Students
+For Security Students:

 • Hands-on experience with industry-standard threat intelligence platforms

-• Learn the MITRE ATT&CK framework interactively
+• Learn MITRE ATT&CK framework interactively

 • Practice correlating IOCs, TTPs, and threat actor behaviors

-For OSINT Practitioners
+For OSINT Practitioners:

 • Centralized repository for organizing reconnaissance data

-• Automated enrichment of IP addresses, domains, and other observables
+• Automated enrichment of observables

 • Link discovered infrastructure to known threat campaigns

-For Cybercrime Investigators
+For Cybercrime Investigators:

 • Track threat actors and their methodologies